-The FHFA also establishes limits for multi-unit properties, up to four units, and provides a list of the maximum loan limits in each county.
-Mortgages that exceed these limits are considered jumbo loans.
+The FHFA updates the conforming loan limits each year and publishes a list of the maximum loan limits in each county.
+Loans exceeding these limits are jumbo loans.

-What’s the Difference Between a Jumbo Loan and a Conforming Loan?
+What’s the Difference Between Jumbo Loans vs. Conforming Loans?

-The primary difference between a jumbo loan and a conforming loan is that a jumbo mortgage exceeds the maximum limits on home loans accepted by Fannie Mae and Freddie Mac.
+The primary difference between a jumbo loan and a conforming loan is that a jumbo mortgage exceeds the FHFA limits for loans that can be sold to Fannie Mae and Freddie Mac.

-Because jumbo loans aren’t backed by Freddie Mac and Fannie Mae, they carry more risk for mortgage lenders.
-As a result, jumbo loans may come with higher interest rates, require a larger down payment, and face a more stringent underwriting process.
+Because Fannie and Freddie cannot buy jumbo loans, they carry more risk for mortgage lenders.
+To compensate, jumbo loans may come with higher interest rates and require a larger down payment, and often have a more stringent underwriting process.

 Conforming Loans vs. Jumbo Loans

 |$1 million to $2 million, though maximum jumbo loan amounts are determined by individual lenders.|

 |Down Payment||Minimum of 3% down, or 20% down to avoid paying private mortgage insurance.||Varies by lender, but usually 10%.|